 - A signed land use compatibility statement

 - ODA license holders are legally obligated (OAR 660-031-0026) to ensure that they comply with land use requirements.
-This form provides ODA with a written record that the licensee understands his/her responsibility.
+Your signature on the inspection report provides ODA with a written record that the licensee understands his/her responsibility.

 - Private well or onsite septic system testing and/or approval

 - Water: If your business is not on city water, the private water system (well, spring or surface water) must be tested and approved.
-Contact your ODA inspector to determine what type of testing and approval process is required.
+Contact your food safety inspector to determine what type of testing and approval process is required.

-- Septic: If you are not on a city sewer system, contact your local county health department to determine if your private onsite septic system is adequate for the activities that you would like to conduct at your food processing or retail location.
-You must get something in writing from the local county indicating that your septic system is adequate for the proposed use.
+- Septic: If you are not on a city sewer system, contact your local public health authority to determine if your private onsite septic system is adequate for the activities that you would like to conduct at your food processing or retail location.
+You must get approval from the local county indicating that your septic system is adequate for the proposed use.

 - Legal business name and DBA (doing business as) documentation

 At least two weeks before you want to open, call your inspector, and arrange for an approval inspection.
-When the inspector gives the approval, he or she will also provide a license application for you to fill out and return with the appropriate license fee.
+When the inspector gives the approval, he or she will also provide a license application for you to fill out.

 - The application is signed and dated by the inspector.